yihui/yihui.org/content/knitr/demo/2012-01-14-reference.md

 In `chunk2`, the code in `chunk1` will be inserted.
 This feature is also available in **knitr**, but note **knitr** supports arbitrary (finite) levels of recursion in chunk references (Sweave only supports one level), i.e. one chunk can reference another chunk which references yet another chunk.

+This same `<<chunk-label>>` syntax will work in markdown, to reuse a previous named markdown chunk within another chunk, even though your .Rmd editor will likely flag the line as an unexpected token.

 There are still other approaches to reuse chunks in **knitr**.

 1. use the same label as the previous chunk to be reused